Studebaker Scotsman: Car and wagon

-Following up on the initial success of the first Scotsman, the 1958 models were changed little.
-An ever-so-slightly altered grille and round taillamp lenses were adopted, which allowed the company to keep prices as inexpensive as possible.
-Although the 1958 Champion received added-on tailfins in the back and fender-mounted pods up front to accept four headlamps (two per side) as was the trend in '58, the Scotsman remained finless in the rear and kept the old dual headlamp system.
+Following up on the initial success of the first Scotsman, the 1958 models were little changed.
+A slightly altered grille and round taillamp lenses were adopted, which allowed the company to keep prices as low as possible.
+Although the 1958 Champion received added-on tailfins in the back and fender-mounted pods up front to accept four headlamps (two per side) as was the trend in '58, the Scotsman remained finless in the rear and kept the two headlamp system.
 Promotional materials now referred to the "Studebaker Scotsman" rather than "Studebaker Champion Scotsman", a promotion of sorts from a sub-series to a model in its own right.

 In a push to increase fleet sales, Studebaker also offered the Econ-o-miler in 1958, based on the body of the 120.5 in wheelbase President sedan.
 The Econ-o-miler used the Scotsman's frugal exterior and interior elements and was pushed as a taxi model.
 In addition, Studebaker's police-package cars in 1958 were often Scotsmans with Commander and President V-8 engines.

-The Scotsman, which got off to a great start for '57, continued its success in 1958, outselling the Champion, Commander and President lines combined.
+The Scotsman continued its success in 1958, outselling the Champion, Commander and President lines combined.
 The Scotsman proved that Studebaker need not attempt to follow the styling trends of the rest of the industry.
 Building on the Scotsman's clean-lined look, Studebaker engineers and designers quickly and cheaply created a new compact car for 1959, the Lark, not as austere as the Scotsman, but able to seat six adults in a package markedly different from its competitors at the time.